With Beaconstac’s robust QR Code tracking platform & Google Analytics integration, it’s easy to analyze and make rapid iterations to campaigns

-With the QR analytics engine, is it possible to identify users who scanned the QR Code?
+With the QR Code analytics engine, is it possible to identify users who scanned the QR Code?
 Yes, you can do that with web cookies and map them with other campaigns later.

 Alternatively, businesses and organizations looking to power attendance systems and inventory management with QR Codes need to tie QR Codes with external systems.
 This external system could be a simple Beaconstac form or custom-made gated content.